rtCamp/docs.rtcamp.com/easyengine/dev/git-flow.md

 ## Initializing git-flow

-    git flow init
+    git flow init -d

-Above command will ask for the branching to setup for your project.
+Above command will setup branches for your project.

     Which branch should be used for bringing forth production releases?
        - master